2 km NE of Clapham in the Clapdale.

 |1983||outlet passages at Ingleborough Cave were eventually discovered.|

 Sometimes the cave tours are affected by very wet weather.
-But: the wetter the weather, the more spectacular is the Cave!
+Increasing amounts of water may cause floods, and as the trail is built along the cave river it may flood.
+But: the wetter the weather, the more spectacular is the cave!

 All images on this page by John Farrer.
 With kind permission.